Rayong may be famous for its succulent fruit - particularly that of the pineapple, rambutan, mangosteen,

 but it's better known by for its bronze statue of Thailand's most respected poet Sunthorn Phu. (more about this later)

-If you make a right turn from the center of town and travel about 20 kilometres (12 miles) past Rayong, you will come to a turn off, which will then take you to the slightly old, but busy and prosperous fishing village of Ban Pha on the coast.
+If you make a right turn from the centre of town and travel about 20 kilometres (12 miles) past Rayong, you will come to a turn-off, which will then take you to the slightly old, but busy and prosperous fishing village of Ban Pha on the coast.

 As you travel even further east from the fishing port of Ban Phe on the coastal road, you will pass a number of fishmongers and believe it or not, just as many barber shops.
 (Now could be a good time to have your hair cut) That is before entering the kilometre-long pine forest of Ban Pha Phrae National Park.

 This national park displays a rather refreshing change of scenery from the scrub-land preceding it and is a popular picnicking spot for locals as well as Thai tourists.

 Incidentally, there is also a scenic location a short distance south-west of Ban Phe where you can enjoy both waterfalls and sunset viewpoints at Khao Laem Ya, an area covered in scrub forest.
 From the cape, you will have breathtaking views across not only Mae Ramphueng Beach but also Koh Samet Island.

 Each year in May fruit orchards deliver an amazing harvest, making the province famous for its fruit festivals.
 The venue of the main festival switches between the Mueang and Klaeng District of.
 It's a wonderful time for you to enjoy watching the floats decorated with fruit, parade through town.
 Not only that, there are also fruit and beauty contests as well as a fruit and seafood fair.